 Healthcare and Dealing with the Diagnosis

-What fascinates me about the healthcare experience here in the United States is that the hospital is equipped to help take care of our physical needs, but many emotional needs resulting from dealing with the physical go unmet.
+Here in the United States, the hospital is equipped to help take care of our physical needs.
+Unfortunately, many emotional needs resulting from dealing with the physical go unmet.
 Perhaps the need exists simply because patients do not have a chance to connect with the proper community.
-If our hospital had some sort of support group for families going through a new diagnosis of a chronic condition, we were certainly unaware of it.
+If our hospital had some sort of support group for families with chronic conditions, we were certainly unaware of it.

 And the question becomes, is the hospital responsible for creating the sort of community?
 There’s not a direct financial reward for doing so.